andrewhzy/SpringHttpClientDataJpaDemo/docs/database-schema.md

 CREATE TABLE chat_evaluation_output (
-    id BIGSERIAL PRIMARY KEY,  -- Auto-incrementing primary key for internal record identification task_id UUID NOT NULL,  -- Links to parent task in tasks table row_number INTEGER NOT NULL,  -- Corresponds to row_number in chat_evaluation_input table api_answer TEXT NOT NULL,  -- Answer returned by the API/LLM service for evaluation api_citations JSONB NOT NULL,  -- Array of citation URLs returned by the API/LLM service answer_similarity DECIMAL(5,4) NOT NULL,  -- Similarity score between api_answer and golden_answer (0.0 to 1.0)
+    id BIGSERIAL PRIMARY KEY,  -- Auto-incrementing primary key for internal record identification task_id UUID NOT NULL,  -- Links to parent task in tasks table input_id BIGINT NOT NULL,  -- Links to specific input row in chat_evaluation_input table api_answer TEXT NOT NULL,  -- Answer returned by the API/LLM service for evaluation api_citations JSONB NOT NULL,  -- Array of citation URLs returned by the API/LLM service answer_similarity DECIMAL(5,4) NOT NULL,  -- Similarity score between api_answer and golden_answer (0.0 to 1.0)